-The IRS may accept an OIC based on three grounds.
+The IRS may accept an OIC based on three grounds:

 - First, no application fee is required if the OIC is based on doubt as to liability.

-An offer is called a "periodic payment offer" under the tax law if it is payable in 6 or more monthly installments and within 24 months after the offer is accepted.
+Periodic Payment Offer - An offer is called a "periodic payment offer" under the tax law if it's payable in 6 or more monthly installments and within 24 months after the offer is accepted.
 When submitting a periodic payment offer, the taxpayer must include the first proposed installment payment along with the Form 656.
 This payment is required in addition to the $186 application fee.
-This amount is nonrefundable, just like the 20 percent payment required for a lump sum offer.
+This amount is nonrefundable, just like the 20 percent payment required for a lump sum cash offer.
 Also, while the IRS is evaluating a periodic payment offer, the taxpayer must continue to make the installment payments provided for under the terms of the offer.
 These amounts are also nonrefundable.
 These amounts are applied to the tax liabilities and the taxpayer has a right to specify the particular tax liabilities to which the periodic payments will be applied.

-Ordinarily, the statutory time within which the IRS may engage in collection activities is suspended during the period that the OIC is under consideration and is further suspended if the OIC is rejected by the IRS and where the taxpayer appeals the rejection to the IRS Office of Appeals within 30 days from the date of the notice of rejection.
+Ordinarily, the statutory time within which the IRS may engage in collection activities is suspended during the period that the OIC is under consideration, and is further suspended if the OIC is rejected by the IRS and where the taxpayer appeals the rejection to the IRS Office of Appeals within 30 days from the date of the notice of rejection.

 If the IRS accepts the taxpayer's offer, the IRS expects that the taxpayer will have no further delinquencies and will fully comply with the tax laws.
-If the taxpayer does not abide by all the terms and conditions of the OIC, the IRS may determine that the OIC is in default.
+If the taxpayer doesn't abide by all the terms and conditions of the OIC, the IRS may determine that the OIC is in default.
 For doubt as to collectibility and effective tax administration OICs, the terms and conditions include a requirement that the taxpayer timely file all tax returns and timely pay all taxes for 5 years from the date of acceptance of the OIC.
 When an OIC is declared to be in default, the agreement is no longer in effect and the IRS may then collect the amounts originally owed (less payments made), plus interest and penalties.
 Additionally, any refunds due within the calendar year in which the offer is accepted will be applied to the tax debt.

 If the IRS rejects an OIC, the taxpayer will be notified by mail.
 The letter will explain the reason that the IRS rejected the offer and will provide detailed instructions on how the taxpayer may appeal the decision to the IRS Office of Appeals.
 The appeal must be made within 30 days from the date of the letter.

-Page Last Reviewed or Updated: August 07, 2014
+Page Last Reviewed or Updated: December 30, 2016